visual-framework/vf-core/components/vf-button/README.md

 ## Usage

-The `vf-button` component can be used with forms on a page but can also be used as a prominent 'call to action' link that goes to another page with more information.
+The `vf-button` component can be used with forms on a page and as a prominent 'call to action' link that goes to another page.

 ### When To Use

-A site visitor generally would expect a button to submit data or take action, and if used as a link to navigate to another page.
+A button can be used to submit data or take action and as a link to navigate to another page.

-Each form on a page should only have one primary button, any remaining buttons should use the secondary (outline primary) button.
+Use the primary button for the principal call to action on a page or form.
+Avoid having multiple primary buttons on the same page or form.

+Use secondary buttons for secondary calls to action.
+Pages with too many prominent calls to action [make it hard for users to know what to do next](https://design-system.service.gov.uk/components/button/).
+Before adding lots of secondary buttons, try to simplify the page or break the content down across multiple pages.

+Tertiary buttons can be used for less prominent actions.
+Consider using a link instead of a button to send users to another page, if this action is not very important.

-As the `vf-button` is relatively large to add to its visual dominence, depending on the context you may wish to use the `vf-button--small` variant.
+As the `vf-button` is relatively large, depending on the context, you may wish to use the `vf-button--small` variant instead.

 #### Alignment

-As a general rule, the `vf-button` should be left aligned on the page and when used inside as part of a larger component.
-When used in conjuction with a single form input, like a search input, the `vf-button` needs to be inline with the input and to the right of it.
-When a `vf-button` is used in a banner it needs to follow the content and be right aligned.
+As a general rule, the `vf-button` should be left aligned on the page and when used inside a larger component.

+When used in conjuction with a single form input, as in [the vf-search component](https://stable.visual-framework.dev/components/vf-search/), the `vf-button` needs to be inline with the input and to the right of it.

+When a `vf-button` is used in a banner (e.g. to accept cookies) it needs to follow the content and be right aligned.

 ### When Not To Use

 If using the `vf-button` as a link do not use it to link to content on the same page.
-This is where something like the <a href="/components/vf-link-list/#vf-link-list--easy">`vf-link-list`</a> component should be used.
+Use the <a href="/components/vf-link-list/#vf-link-list--easy">`vf-link-list`</a> component instead.

 ### Label

-The button text should be short and clear.
-Depending on the action of the button it should use agreed microcopy<sup>*</sup>.
+Write button text in [sentence case](https://blog.prototypr.io/sentence-case-or-title-case-5bd581f05d88), describing the action it performs.
+For example:

-<sup>*</sup>to be done.
+- ‘Apply now’ to apply for a job.
+- ‘Create account’ to create an account.
+- ‘Sign in’ to an account that a user has already created.
+- ‘Save and continue’ when pressing the button will save the information that the user has entered.

+Try to keep the text on the button short and clear.

+### Related documentation

+The guidelines on buttons in [the GOV.UK Design System](https://design-system.service.gov.uk/components/button/) and [the Carbon Design System](https://www.carbondesignsystem.com/components/button/usage/) include additional advice on when and how to use buttons.

 ## Install